Whyzanet/WhyzaGC/README.md

 I am powering the Feather Huzzah through the USB pin ( 3rd from top left to right ) from a Raspberry Pi 4 5V pin on the Pi GPIO header ( as well as a ground connection between the two ).
 Current is usually around 110 mA, though will peak around 300 mA when charging the Li battery.

 I am powering the MightyOhm Geiger via the 3V3 and the GND pins on the HUZZAH connecting to solder points for the battery leads on the MightyOhm.

-### Feather Huzzah ESP8266

-I have connected the MightOhm geiger serial TX pin to GPIO 13 ( softSerial RX ) on the Huzzah ESP8266 as Dan also did.
-This is pin 6 on the top from left to right on the Huzzah ESP8266.

-### Feather Huzzah ESP32 v2

-With the differences between the ESP2866 and ESP32 pinouts, I have connected the MightOhm geiger serial TX pin to GPIO 27 ( softSerial RX ) on the Huzzah ESP32 v2.
-This is pin 6 on the top from left to right on the ESP32.

 ## Latest Version